proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 In this case, `[PROJECT_NAME]` is set to be `88mph-data-vertex`

-This will initialize a named project directory for your data vertex.
+This will initialize a named project directory for your data vertex `./[PROJECT_Name]`, additionally populate the project directory with:
 - `abi` - the folder for smart contract abi files
 - `app-config.yml` - the configuration for the data vertex
-- `schema` - the folder to write graphql schema.
+- `schema` - the folder to write your graphql schema.

 ## Updating datasources and schema
-During this process we will be adding the first configuration settings.
-First look at the `app-config.yml` file, which is responsible
+After initializing our project, we need to add the schema and datasources to the configuration of our data vertex.
+First let's look at the `app-config.yml` file, and make  which is responsible

 - `id`: string the
 - `name`: Name of the Project
 - `owner`:
 - `description`:

-### Schema
+### Adding your Project Schema
 The schema files are done through graphql ,
 Note, it is only necessary to generate the
 See the graphql documentation here.